wheatb/Rob_Miller/README.md

 # Excel Case Study - Furniture Sales

-For this guided project, I am playing the role of a junior data analyst for a furnature company.
-I am given the following unprocessed data in an Excel File titled Office Chair Sales.
-The purpose of this assignement is to assess the data for organization and readability, apply functions to
+For this guided project, I portrayed role of a junior data analyst for a furnature company.
+I was given an unprocessed data file via Excel titled Office Chair Sales that can be seen below.
+The purpose of this assignement was to assess the data for organization and readability,

 ![Screenshot (14)](https://user-images.githubusercontent.com/106198562/212751750-790ef8ea-edab-459c-b268-d252bc3e7af3.png)